tardis-sn/tardis-sn.github.io/content/people/core.md

  - Manages role assignment for TARDIS Core
  - Organises TARDIS Core meetings
  - Administers TARDIS Core functions
-#### Diversity, Equity, and Inclusion (DEI) { .anchor-offset}
+#### Fostering Environment Coordinator { .anchor-offset}
- - Identify opportunities to use TARDIS to engage members of underrepresented minorities (URM) to coding/STEM
+ - Identify opportunities and shaping an environment within the TARDIS collaboration that fosters new talent from a wide array of populations
- - Identify papers about engaging URM in coding / science
+ - Identify research that helps with creating such environments